skunkiferous/Meta/api/README.md

 "Accepted types" are then primitives, immutable, array/collection, and beans.

-We should allow the definition of virtual properties just by annotating the interface field with an annotation that defines the getter and setter implementations as Strings.

 Bean properties should have their own property list in the Type.

 We need a method in the Bean that takes some kind of "filter", and returns all the "matching properties", and some annotation that allows generating a "getter" returning the "matching properties" based on some pre-defined filter.